clayfos/SimpLogo/README.md

 ## Installation

-You can install the released version of SimpLogo from Github using the devtools package:
+You can install SimpLogo from Github using the devtools package:

 ``` r
 library(devtools)